Out of the gates: how to avoid overused openings in your manuscript

 By David G Brown

 Years ago I was involved in hiring student assistants for a university library.
 There were ten positions and over a hundred applicants.
-By the end of the first day, I found I was reacting very badly to the word "multitasking".
+By the end of the first day, I found I was reacting very badly to the word "multitasking."
 First of all, it's something of a non-skill, at least on paper.
 What—you can draft an email while simultaneously resenting your boss?
 Not a miraculous feat.

 However, the word was neutral at first.
-It wasn't until I saw it twenty times that it started to stand out, and perhaps fifty times before it became a red flag along the lines of "sorry but I don't have any relevant job experience."
+It wasn't until I saw it twenty times that it started to stand out, and perhaps fifty times before it became a red flag along the lines of "sorry but I don't have much relevant job experience."

 A character waking up

 "Erin, when you recount your day, never say you woke up.
 That's a waste of your time.
 That's how every day has begun for everyone since the dawn of man." —Robert California in The Office

 Waking up is a natural beginning, which means it's also easy.
 And it means that many, many writers start their stories this way.
 One agent told me that she's seen as many as six manuscripts starting out with a character waking up in one day.

 There's nothing inherently wrong with a character waking up on the first page.
 In fact, many readers wouldn't consider it either way.
 However, there is almost always a better place to begin.

 Start with stasis (a protagonist's life before the disruption or inciting incident) or start in media res (in the midst of the inciting incident or even immediately after the disruption).
 However, don't start with a chapter that does nothing more than establish and explain.

 Reader immersion grows out of a sense of participation.
 This is at the heart of the writer's maxim: show, don't tell.
 Treat your readers like detectives.
 Give them clues and let them come to their own conclusions.
 There's nothing wrong with a clarifying detail here and there, especially in the midst of a dynamic scene, but resist the temptation to explain context, motivation, backstory, and world-building.